Gourav-21/WhistleBlower/Readme.md

 - The platform ensures the privacy and security of whistleblowers by encrypting and storing data using Secret smart contracts.

 ### Additional Information:
-- The backend of the platform is built using Node.js and Express.js.
 - MongoDB is used to store additional details such as post metadata, comments, and user information.
 - The frontend is developed using Next.js, providing a seamless user experience.
 - Smart contracts are deployed on the Secret Network for privacy and security.